 - Corn is rich in phenolic phytonutrients (anti-oxidants) that help prevent a number of diseases.
 A study from the University of Massachusetts revealed that phenolic compounds in the ‘whole grain’ form of corn have a potential protective effect against diabetes and hypertension.

 Corn probably leaves all other crops behind in terms of by-products.
-It is virtually in every food that is processed – corn flakes, corn syrup, corn oil, corn puffs, corn meal, corn bread, corn flour, corn starch, corn on cob, pop-corn and the list goes on.
+It is virtually in every food that is processed – corn flakes, corn syrup, corn oil, corn puffs, corn meal, corn bread, corn flour, corn starch, corn on the cob, popcorn and the list goes on.
 These are the edible byproducts though.
 It can be a revelation that in a typical grocery store nearly 2500 items contain corn in one form or the other.

 Practically, soups would be incomplete without corn kernels or baby corn in it and to top it all corn flour is used as a thickening agent to make any soup at all.
-Of course there are other thickening agents too that are used in the soups and sauces but corn flour tops the chart
+Of course there are other thickening agents too that are used in the soups and sauces but corn flour tops the chart.

 Besides food items adhesives, antibiotics, explosives, wall paper, shoe polish, paper board, latex paint, insecticides, licorice, pharmaceuticals, ethanol and many more products actually use this golden crop!
-Even the industry acknowledges how corn plays an important role from being the cattle food to building economy of the nation.
-Critically acclaimed movie “The Informant” starts off with Matt Damon describing the byproducts of corn to his son!
+Even the industry acknowledges how corn plays an important role from being the cattle food to building the economy of the nation.
+A critically acclaimed movie “The Informant” starts off with Matt Damon describing the byproducts of corn to his son!

 Anne Raver quoted: "Gardens, scholars say, are the first sign of commitment to a community.
 When people plant corn they are saying, let's stay here.
-And by their connection to the land, they are connected to one another.
+And by their connection to the land, they are connected to one another".